 The festival is held in Japantown, which is fairly centrally located in San Francisco.
 Public transportation is easy, and driving and parking is possible if you plan ahead (lots of people!).

 The 38-Geary bus will take you directly there.
 Get off at the stop near Webster, just behind the West Mall.
 You can catch this from Union Square or along Market Street.

 The 2-Clement and 3-Jackson buses will deliver you to the north side of Japantown.
 The stop is on Sutter at Buchanan, just at the entrance to the pedestrian block of Buchanan.

 Taking BART to the festival is pretty convenient.
 If you get off at the Montgomery BART stop, when you get up to Market Street, head back towards 1st Street half a block (towards the Ferry Building) on Market and you'll find a stop for the 38-Geary bus, which drops you right at Japantown.

-Check out the shops and restaurants, and things to do, in Japantown.
+While you're there, check out the shops, restaurants, hotels, and things to do, in Japantown.

 Tip: this is a great time of year to visit the Japanese Tea Garden.
 Their cherry trees will be blooming as well; so pretty!